vuejs/awesome-vue/README.md

   - [thumbnail-slider](https://github.com/katik/thumbnail-slider.git): thumbnail-slider is a simple slider for a list of images which can be used in photo albums likewise and has both row and column modes.
   - [vue-photonkit](https://github.com/kaorun343/vue-photonkit) Photonkit components for Vue 2
   - [vuejs-paginate](https://github.com/lokyoung/vuejs-paginate) - Vue.js(v2.x+) component for creating pagination.
+  - [vue-switches](https://github.com/drewjbartlett/vue-switches) - Simple on/off switches with theme support for bulma, bootstrap, and custom themes.

 - #### i18n
   - [**vue-i18n ★271**](https://github.com/kazupon/vue-i18n): Internationalization plugin by @kazupon <sup>1.0, 2.0-pre-alpha compatible</sup>